 For available-for-sale financial assets institutions shall report the fair value of impaired assets and unimpaired assets respectively, and the cumulative amount of impairment losses recognised in profit or loss as at the reporting date.
 The sum of fair value of unimpaired assets and fair value of impaired assets shall be the carrying amount of these assets.

 Under IFRS or compatible National GAAP, for financial assets classified as “Loans and receivables” or as “Held-to-maturity”, the gross carrying amount of unimpaired assets and of impaired assets shall be reported.
-The allowances shall be broken down to ”Specific allowances for individually assessed financial assets”, “Specific allowances for collectively assessed financial assets” and “Collective allowances for incurred but not reported losses”.
+The allowances shall be broken down to ”Specific allowances for financial assets, individually estimated”, “Specific allowances for financial assets, collectively estimated” and “Collective allowances for incurred but not reported losses”.
 Under National GAAP based on BAD, for financial assets classified as “non-trading non-derivative financial asset measured at a cost-based method”, the gross carrying amount of unimpaired assets and of impaired assets shall be reported.

-“Specific allowances for individually assessed financial assets” shall include cumulative amount of impairment related to financial assets which have been assessed individually.
+“Specific allowances for financial assets, individually estimated” shall include cumulative amount of impairment related to financial assets which have been assessed individually.

-“Specific allowances for collectively assessed financial assets” shall include the cumulative amount of collective impairment calculated on insignificant loans which are impaired on individual basis and for which the institution decides to use a statistical approach (portfolio basis).
-This approach does not preclude performing individual impairment evaluation of loans that are individually insignificant and thus to report them as specific allowances for individually assessed financial assets.
+“Specific allowances for financial assets, collectively estimated” shall include the cumulative amount of collective impairment calculated on insignificant loans which are impaired on individual basis and for which the institution decides to use a statistical approach (portfolio basis).
+This approach does not preclude performing individual impairment evaluation of loans that are individually insignificant and thus to report them as specific allowances for financial assets, individually estimated.

 “Collective allowances for incurred but not reported losses” shall include the cumulative amount of collective impairment determined on financial assets which are not impaired on individual basis.
 For “allowances for incurred but not reported losses”, IAS 39.59(f), AG87 and AG90 may be followed.